tony-josi-aws/Renesas_RX72N_Envision_Kit_CC_FreeRTOS_TCP/readme.txt

       for the setting in SCFG suggests to use value 1 for RX72N devices (0 = The access of the register of PHY uses ETHER0, 1 = The access of the register of PHY uses ETHER1), use 0 (tested with RX72N Envision Kit)
+    • Link status detection by interrupt pin should be disabled
+    • Use Microchip KSZ8041 PHY on RX72N Envision Kit
+    • ETH - PHY interface is MII for RX72N Envision Kit